Context

 Reflection

+The blueprint is where the structural failure became legible — showing us that speed and trust should be separated into two distinct problems that needed two distinct design responses.
 If I revisited anything: I'd instrument trust recovery as a measurable signal from day one.
 SUS captures usability.
 It doesn't capture the moment someone stops working around a system and starts working with it.
-That shift happened here.
-It deserved its own metric.